 Amenities include a “boma” (common area), with kitchen and spacious dining facilities, as well as 2 fireplaces.
 Concerted efforts are also being made to ensure the lodge is as eco-friendly as possible.

 We have seven chalets available on a self-catering basis, of which five can accommodate 2 pax and two, 3 pax (16 in total).
-Fully-catered accommodation will commence later in 2018, TBC.
+Fully-catered accommodation will commence in early 2019, TBC.
 With our self-catering option, you bring your own food/beverages and our cook can prepare your meals for you.
 Please contact us if you have any questions.

 Prices: Both self-catering & full-catering options are season dependent and can be confirmed by contacting us.